zhoulaifu/24_cse216_fall/README.md

 # Grading Policy

-- Grading will be conducted by both the TAs and the Instructor.
+- Grading will be conducted by both the TA and the Instructor.
 - Factual errors in grades will be corrected.
 - Non-factual grade disputes will not be considered.
 - Plagiarism, including the use of AI-generated solutions for homework, will result in a grade of 0 and will be reported.
 Students involved may be addressed privately.